 - Dragon Seal

-Many wine snobs turn up their noses at Chinese wine and much prefer imported brands.
-But I am happy to report that I've bought and enjoyed many bottles of these wines over my years in China....
-Chinese wines can be much less expensive than imported wines, as imports still receive a high import duty.
+Many wine snobs turn up their noses at Chinese wine and much prefer imported brands, but some Chinese wines can be very drinkable.
+Chinese wines can also be much less expensive than imported wines, as imports still receive a high import duty.